mjhorvath/Mike-LDraw-Models/README.md

 There are four folders:

+* boxed - contains "boxed" versions of models created using [LDraw Boxer](https://github.com/Jeremy1980/LDBoxer)
-* inlined - created using the "library level" extraction tool of MPDCenter
+* inlined - created using the "library level" extraction tool of [MPDCenter](https://ldraw.heidemann.org/index.php?page=mpdcenter)
 * povray - models and scenes in POV-Ray format
-* regular - the latest versions of my models in LDR and MPD format
+* regular - the latest versions of my models in MPD format
 * renders - rendered images created using POV-Ray

-There was originally a fifth folder for what I call "superinlined" models created using the "lowest level" extraction tool in MPDCenter, but the files were too large to upload to GitHub.
+There was originally a sixth folder for what I call "superinlined" models created using the "lowest level" extraction tool of [MPDCenter](https://ldraw.heidemann.org/index.php?page=mpdcenter), but the files were too large to upload to GitHub.

 The licenses are: